 II.
 You Can Help Police

-You can help police catch drunk drivers and make the roads safer for everyone.
-Officers can’t be everywhere at once.
+You can help police catch drunk drivers.
+This will make the roads safer.
+Police can’t be everywhere at once.
 But you can help them with your eyes and proper actions.

-Call 911 if you see a driver who appears to be driving while intoxicated.
-(The driver may suffer impairment by drugs or a medical problem.
+Call 911 if you see a driver who appears to be driving while impaired.
+(The driver may suffer impairment for a medical problem.
 By calling 911, you might even save the driver’s life.)

 III.
 Things Not to Do